 Question Management response What arrangements does the Authority have in place to prevent and detect non-compliance with laws and regulations?
 The Monitoring Officer is responsible for ensuring the Authority is compliant with laws and regulations.
-These responsibilities cover: complying with the law of the land (including any relevant Codes of Conduct); complying with any General Guidance issued, from time to time, by the Standards Committee and / or advice of the Monitoring Officer; making lawful and proportionate decisions; and generally, not taking action that would bring the Authority, their offices or professions into disrepute.
+These responsibilities cover: •complying with the law of the land (including any relevant Codes of Conduct); •complying with any General Guidance issued, from time to time, by the Standards Committee and / or advice of the Monitoring Officer; •making lawful and proportionate decisions; and •generally, not taking action that would bring the Authority, their offices or professions into disrepute.
 This officer has access to all Authority Committee reports.
 The Monitoring Officer raises awareness on legal requirements at meeting where needed.
-In addition in terms of any specific legal issues the Monitoring Officer carries out these responsibilities are detailed in the Constitution.
-The s151 officer is responsible for preparing the accounting statements in accordance with relevant legal and regulatory requirements.
+In addition in terms of any specific legal issues the Monitoring Officer would get involved at an early stage.
+Further information on how the Monitoring Officer carries out these responsibilities are detailed in the Constitution.
+The Strategic Enabler of Finance & Resources, the Authority's s151 officer is responsible for preparing the accounting statements in accordance with relevant legal and regulatory requirements.
 The Senior Financial Accountant also attends the West Midlands Support Group for Financial Matters to exchange information, share best practice and discuss the implementation of relevant changes.
 This is supplemented by the annual technical accounting workshops run by CIPFA.
 How does management gain assurance that all relevant laws and regulations have been complied with?
 See response above How is the Audit Committee provided with assurance that all relevant laws and regulations have been complied with?
-Assurance is provided by the Director of Resources who works closely with the s151 Officer and advises members on any areas of concern.
-Have there been any instances of non-compliance or suspected non-compliance with law and regulation since 1 April 2013, or earlier with an on-going impact on the 2013/14 financial statements?
+See response above.
+Have there been any instances of non-compliance or suspected non-compliance with law and regulation since 1 April 2014, or earlier with an on-going impact on the 2014/15 financial statements?
 None noted.